 This drug is known to be substantially excreted by the kidney, and the risk of adverse reactions to this drug may be greater in patients with impaired renal function.
-Because elderly patients are more likely to have decreased renal function, care should be taken in dose selection, and it may be useful to monitor renal function [see Use in Specific Populations, CLINICAL PHARMACOLOGY].
+Because elderly patients are more likely to have decreased renal function, care should be taken in dose selection, and it may be useful to monitor renal function [see Renal Impairment, CLINICAL PHARMACOLOGY].

 This drug is known to be substantially excreted by the kidney.
-Effect of mild or moderate renal impairment (creatine clearance ≥ 30 and ≤ 80 mL/min) on sugammadex PK and PD was obtained from a study in elderly patients [see Use in Specific Populations].
+Effect of mild or moderate renal impairment (creatinine clearance ≥30 and ≤80 mL/min) on sugammadex PK and PD was obtained from a study in elderly patients [see Geriatric Use].
 Although clearance of drug decreased in elderly subjects with mild and moderate renal impairment, there was no significant difference in the ability of sugammadex to reverse the pharmacodynamic effect of rocuronium.
 Hence, no dosage adjustment is necessary for mild and moderate renal impairment.
-BRIDION is not recommended for use in patients with severe renal impairment (creatine clearance < 30 mL/min) due to insufficient safety information combined with the prolonged and increased overall exposure in these patients [see WARNINGS AND PRECAUTIONS, CLINICAL PHARMACOLOGY].
+BRIDION is not recommended for use in patients with severe renal impairment (creatinine clearance <30 mL/min) due to insufficient safety information combined with the prolonged and increased overall exposure in these patients [see WARNINGS AND PRECAUTIONS, CLINICAL PHARMACOLOGY].

 BRIDION is not metabolized nor excreted by the liver; therefore, dedicated trials in patients with hepatic impairment have not been conducted.
 Exercise caution when administering BRIDION to patients with hepatic impairment accompanied by coagulopathy or severe edema [see WARNINGS AND PRECAUTIONS].